-No two people are the same so we offer a flexible and eclectic counselling and psychotherapy service in Newcastle upon Tyne.
-We provide a service that is tailored to you as an individual and which is built around a supportive and non-judgmental relationship, whatever your background or circumstances.
+No two people are the same so I offer a flexible counselling and psychotherapy service that is tailored to you as an individual and which is built around a supportive and non-judgmental relationship, whatever your background or circumstances.

 A holistic approach: this involves attending to all of you – your feelings, sensations, thoughts, actions, and your whole life situation.
 When you become aware of yourself as a whole, you become better able to navigate whatever may be currently troubling you and prepared for whatever the future may bring.